Brandon Paul: Player profile

 Standing 6 ft 4 in and weighing 200 lbs, Paul has a wingspan of 6 ft 10 in and primarily plays off the ball on offense as a shooting guard.
 Paul is known as a quick, athletic guard who is able to defend against point guards, shooting guards, and small forwards.

 Personal life

 Paul is the son of Cliff Sr. and Lynda Paul.
 His mother Lynda played college basketball for Ball State University and coached Paul's Amateur Athletic Union (AAU) basketball team, the Illinois Hoopstars Paul's father, Cliff Sr., is police officer and a United States Navy veteran who served 13 years in the service.
 After the September 11 attacks in 2001, Cliff Sr. was stationed in Spain for six months.
+His dad also played semi-professional football with the Racine Raiders.
 He has two brothers, Cliff Jr. and Darius Paul.
 Darius played one season for Western Michigan before transferring to Illinois for the 2013–14 season as a redshirt sophomore.